chjj/blessed/README.md

 ##### Events:

-- inherits all from ScrollableBox.
+- inherits all from Input.
 - **press** - received when the button is clicked/pressed.

 ##### Methods:

-- inherits all from ScrollableBox.
+- inherits all from Input.
 - **add(text)** - add an item based on a string.
 - **select(index)** - select an index of an item.
 - **move(offset)** - select item based on current offset.